isildonmez/notes/rust_book.md

 - Statements are instructions that perform some action and do not return a value. e.g. `let y = 6`
 - Expressions evaluate to a resultant value. `5 + 6`

+    fn main() {
+        let y = 6;
+    }

+Creating a variable and assigning a value to it with the let keyword as in above is a statement.
+Function definitions are also statements.

-you can’t assign a let statement to another variable, as the following code tries to do; you’ll get an error:
+You can’t assign a let statement to another variable, as the following code tries to do; you’ll get an error:
 ```
 fn main() {
     let x = (let y = 6);